-Between 2013 and 2021, KRGC's enforcement agents were involved in 1,220 illegal gambling machine seizures.
-CY 2021 seizures totaled 16, with all 16 being seized by KRGC with the assistance of local law enforcement.
-Total illegal gambling-related cash seized from 2013 to 2021 was \$782,403.97, including \$6,452.83 seized in CY 2021.
-During CY 2021, KRGC agents also spent a significant number of hours assisting the Wichita Police Department with numerous seizures, including performing machine forensics, with quantities and amounts tracked separately by that agency.
-The KRGC Legal Division coordinates with outside counsel to ensure that KRGC-seized machines, cash and other gambling paraphernalia are forfeited through Kansas Standard Asset Seizure and Forfeiture Act proceedings.
+Between 2013 and 2022, KRGC's enforcement agents were involved in 1,222 illegal gambling machine seizures.
+CY 2022 seizures totaled 2, with all 2 being seized by KRGC with the assistance of local law enforcement.
+During CY 2022, 19 illegal gambling machines were forfeited to KRGC for destruction or to be used for law enforcement training purposes.
+Total illegal gambling-related cash seized from 2013 to 2022 was \$784,913.47, including \$2,509.50 seized in CY 2022.
+During CY 2022, \$18,671.54 of illegal gambling-related cash was forfeited to the KRGC.
+The KRGC Legal Division coordinates with outside counsel to ensure that KRGC-seized machines, cash, and other gambling paraphernalia are forfeited through Kansas Standard Asset Seizure and Forfeiture Act proceedings.
 Throughout the year, legal staff prepares Kansas Asset Seizure and Forfeiture Incident Reports for the KBI's asset seizure and forfeiture repository as well as a related annual report for the KBI at year's end.